nickp60/riboSeed/docs/index.md

 ## *De Fere Novo* Assembly

 We call our method a *de fere novo* assembly, as we use a subassembly technique to minimize the bias caused by reference choice.
 We map the short reads to the reference genome, extract the reads mapping to rDNA (with flanking) regions, and perform subassemblies with [SPAdes](http://bioinf.spbau.ru/spades) to reassemble the rDNA and flanking regions from the reads.
 These "long reads" are concatenated together separated with 5kb of N's.
-The reads not mapping to the original rDNA regions are then mapped to the concatenated sequence and and subassembled for several additional iterations.
+The reads are then mapped to the concatenated sequence and and subassembled for several additional iterations.

 ## Sample Dataset